medic/cht-docs/content/en/design/mapping-hierarchy.md

    - /design/guides/mapping-hierarchy
 ---

-## Purpose Of the Guide

-This guide will take you through mapping of users on CHT hierarchy, including:
+This section will take you through mapping of users on CHT hierarchy, including:

 - defining the hierarchy (reporting structure)
 - defining user roles